 Sabyasachi may be recognized for all his designs in India, but I am in love with his designs’ interplay of fabrics.
-His sarees for example, are not one long piece of cloth, but pieces of different cloths and complimentary machine done embroidery.
+His sarees, for example, are not one long piece of cloth, but pieces of different fabrics and complimentary machine done embroidery.
 His work is luxurious, opulent, and over-the-top gorgeous that can make any girl feel like a million bucks.
 He plays around with lavish fabrics and embroidery that revives the Indian heritage.
 I could be wrong, but I think he may the designer to start the belted dupatta trend on lenghas and sarees.
 He loves working with reds and golds which are quintessential colors of bridal wear in India.

 Where Can I get Sabyasachi?

 You can get your hands on a Sabyasachi creation through a short list of stores that carry his designs.
 There are many stores in India and London; one in Dubai and only a handful in the States.
 Their official website is not helpful and you certainly cannot buy from it.
 The only bet is to go to one of the Sabyasachi stores and buy in person.
 Sorry guys!!

 I decided to go a different route in this post and shed light on an Indian designer.
 So far from what I can tell, Sabyasachi is the way to go for many women wanting to work with an Indian designer.
 You can purchase his work for your wedding day or your trousseau.
 It will be an heirloom for generations.
 Happy shopping!